quantumopticslkb-user/LKB_mkdocs/docs/group-organization/tools.md

 (Private) github [repository](https://github.com/Quantum-Optics-LKB/RbLab_Organisation) to keep tracks of the Rb team meetings, ideas, roadmaps...

 ## Zotero
-Access the group bibliography here. <br>
+Access the group bibliography here.
+Click to join the [group library](https://www.zotero.org/groups/4622968/quantumopticslkb) or ask Maxime Jacquet. <br>
 To know more about Zotero, go [there](/publications).